-In light of all of this, the travel industry has seen one trend rise above all others - recreational vehicles.
-As Americans are eager to hit the open road and the demand for recreational vehicles (“RVs”) is high.
-With growing interest in both road trips and camping trips, RVs are the perfect travel vehicle for those concerned about COVID-19 as they allow for significant social distancing, limited shared public areas, freedom to travel at your own pace, and comfort for the whole family.
+The travel industry reported a significant increase in popularity of this trend in 2020, and over a year later these unique vacation vehicles are still hot commodities.
+With continued interest in both road trips and camping trips, RVs are the perfect travel vehicle for those concerned about COVID-19 as they allow for social distancing, limited shared public areas, freedom to travel at your own pace, and comfort for the whole family.
 They are also often a more affordable option than traditional hotels, which can often allow for longer trips.
-RVs are a desirable way to travel this summer, and we’re sharing a few of our favorite tips for hitting the open road in safety and style.
+RVs have proven themselves to be a desirable way to travel, and we’re sharing a few of our favorite tips for hitting the open road in safety and style.

 Getting involved with the RV online community is a great way to prepare for your trip.
 First-timers can gain valuable tips and tricks, experienced travelers can offer advice on favorite spots, and everyone can share photos and memories from their favorite trips.
 The independent spirit of mobile vacationers is contagious and sure to get you excited about your trip.